apify/apify-docs/docs/storage.md

 With other request types and when using the **username~store-name**, however, you will need to provide your secret API token in [your request's `Authorization` header](/api/v2#/introduction/authentication) or as a query parameter.
 You can find your token on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.

-For more information and a detailed breakdown of each storage API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/datasets).
+[See the API documentation](https://docs.apify.com/api/v2#/reference/datasets) for details and a breakdown of each storage API endpoint.

 ## [](#rate-limiting) Rate limiting